 5: The media content is announced to the 5GMSd-Aware Application and the application requests the entry points for the service.

-6: The 5GMSd AS begins ingesting content from the 5GMSd Application Provider and the BM SC may, in turn, begin ingesting this content from the 5GMSd AS.
+6: The 5GMSd AS begins ingesting content from the 5GMSd Application Provider and the BM-SC may, in turn, begin ingesting this content from the 5GMSd AS.

 Figure 5.10.5-2: High-level procedure for hybrid delivery of DASH content (continued)